dij0s/PETAL/thesis/bachelor_thesis.typ

 All these fields except the aggregated query take value in a finite set of options (considering the _location_ field is either set or unset.).
 Consequently, it is very easy to plan and orchestrate the following actions.

-Since the application must offer a conversational experience, the previous _RouterOutput_ is accumulated on every turn.
+Since the application must offer a conversational experience, the previously determined state is updated and not overwritten.
 Past fields are only updated if they differ from the new ones.
 As such, context and knowledge is properly accumulated over time.
 Once the municipality is provided, for example, it is not needed anymore as the request is assumed to concern the same municipality.